fly4future/iroc_bridge/docs/README.md

 #### Result

-When a mission is finished, the result message message will be sent to
+When a mission is finished, the result message will be sent to

 <strong style="color: #49cc90">`POST`</strong>
 **http://server:8000/api/missions/result**